Textualize/textual/docs/guide/devtools.md

 ## Run

-You can run Textual apps with the `run` subcommand.
-If you supply a path to a Python file it will load and run the application.
+The `run` sub-command runs Textual apps.
+If you supply a path to a Python file it will load and run the app.

 ```bash
 textual run my_app.py
 ```

-This will be equivalent to running `python my_app.py` from the command prompt, but will allow you to set various switches which can help you debug, such as `--dev` which enable the [Console](#console).
+This is equivalent to running `python my_app.py` from the command prompt, but will allow you to set various switches which can help you debug, such as `--dev` which enable the [Console](#console).

 See the `run` subcommand's help for details: